keowen375/restraunt-review-using-SQLAlchemy/README.md

 ### Customer Class:

-<li> Represents individual customers who review restaurants .
+<li> Represents individual customers who review restaurants.

 <li> Stores customer information such as first name and last name.
 <li> Tracks the restaurants that the customer has reviewed and the reviews they
     have written.
 <li> Provides methods to retrieve a list of reviews given by the customer,
      restaurants reviewed, the customer's full name, and their favorite restaurant.
-It also allows customers to add reviews and delete all reviews for a specific restaurant .
+It also allows customers to add reviews and delete all reviews for a specific restaurant.

 ### Restaurant Class: